Szynal/Graph-Coloring-NIA/README.md

 ## Running

-The program works in terminal (console version).
-The GUI  is under development.
-Please run the script with "menu.py"
+Please run the script with "main.py"

 Running is really easy.
 The only thing you need is [Python 3](https://www.python.org/downloads/).